Between mortgages, auto payments, student loans, healthcare costs, and credit cards, Americans are drowning in debt.

 Here comes the tough part: analyzing your lifestyle and making sacrifices.
 Look back through your statements, what types of purchases are you having trouble remembering?
 Start eliminating those.
 As Trent Hamm writes for The Simple Dollar:“This is perhaps the biggest lesson I’ve ever learned about personal finance.
 If it’s an item or an experience you won’t remember in a few days, you shouldn’t be spending any money on it.
 If it’s completely forgettable, then any money you spent on it is basically just lost.
 The only completely forgettable things you should be spending money on are your most basic life needs – basic food, basic clothing, and shelter.”

 In addition to curbing forgettable spending, try eliminating things you could go without, or enjoy a different way for reduced cost.
 For example, you could use the library for internet.
 You can exercise outside instead of in a gym.
+If you have a dog, you can go outside and train with your pet and stay in great shape without spending a single dollar on a gym membership.

 When Overwhelmed, Turn to the Experts